TysonAndre/vscode-php-phan/README.md

 ## Issue Tracker

 **Note: This is just the [VS Code extension that spawns Phan](https://github.com/TysonAndre/vscode-php-phan).
-Phan is implemented purely in PHP [in its own repository](https://github.com/phan/phan), bugs in Phan analysis need to be implemented there and all issues should be reported [there](https://github.com/phan/phan/issues).**
+Phan is implemented purely in PHP [in its own repository](https://github.com/phan/phan), bugs in Phan analysis need to be fixed there and all issues should be reported [there](https://github.com/phan/phan/issues).**

 However, bugs in this VS code extension (crashes, etc) or related to the language server protocol should be reported [in this extension's issue tracker](https://github.com/TysonAndre/vscode-php-phan/issues)